Founder: George "The Creator" Carter

 - A Photon Phaser which uses a light beam to score on opposing players and on the opposing team's home base goal.

 - A Photon Control Module containing micro-processor chips that communicates constantly with the game-controlling Photon computers, informing the central computers as to whether the wearer has been hit in the past few seconds by a light beam.
 If an opposing player's beam has struck home, the microcomputer will deactivate the disrupted player's Phaser for 10 seconds.

 - A Power pack which powers all Photon Space Gear.

 The Photon equipment was manufactured under contract by the Maxtron company, owned by Max Hargrave.
 Max provided to the Laser Tag Museum a prototype pod holder and one of the 6 Grand Opening posters created by the Photon Marketing department.

-Photon used reverse infrared technology where the pack emitted the infrared beam and the phaser was the receiver.
+Photon used reverse infrared technology where the pack and helmet emitted the infrared beam and the phaser was the receiver.
 This technology also used by Vultrek and Laserforce.
 The industry moved to the forward infrared transmission which is now the standard pack-to-pack communication process.